|Creator:||Corbally, John E. (John Edward), 1924-2004.|

 Syracuse, NY 13244-2010

-John E. Corbally, Jr. was born on October 14, 1924 in South Bend, Washington.
-He received his bachelor's degree in 1947 and later received his master’s degree in 1950, both from the University of Washington.
+John E. Corbally, Jr. (1924-2004) was Chancellor at Syracuse University from September 1969 to March 1971.
+He received his bachelor's degree in 1947 and later received his master's degree in 1950, both from the University of Washington.
 In 1955, Corbally finished his Ph.D. from the University of California.
 His major field of study was educational administration and finance.

 Before completing his degrees, Corbally served in the United States Navy between 1943 and 1946.
 Upon returning, he taught at Clover Park High School until 1950, when he accepted the position of principal of Twin City High School in Stanwood, Washington.
 In 1953 Corbally moved on to work as a consultant at the University of California while working on his Ph.D.
 Upon its completion, he served as a professor and in various administrative positions at Ohio State University until he started at Syracuse University.